International Call Recording Laws & Compliance Guide

 International call recording laws can be complex, but compliance doesn't have to be.
 Learn what you need to know about call recording compliance, including differences in call recording laws by state and country, and keep your business or call center compliant.

-International Call Recording Laws & Compliance in 2021
+International Call Recording Laws & Compliance

 It’s the message we’ve all heard before being connected with a call center agent: This call may be monitored or recorded for quality assurance and training purposes.
 While a pretty insignificant message to the customers on the receiving end, this statement serves a business purpose in more ways than just quality assurance and training - it helps businesses stay compliant and mitigate risk when recording phone calls in the jurisdictions they operate in!